Testinfd/Closer/README.md

 5.  **Serialization & Sanitization:**
     *   **`slate-serializer.ts`:** This utility is responsible for converting the Slate.js editor's content to and from HTML.
     *   **`sanitize.ts`:** To prevent XSS attacks, all user-provided content is passed through a sanitizer before being rendered.
+Consistent application of sanitization across all user inputs is crucial.

 ## License